By Ken Monzingo

 I believe that in the fledgling days the organization called itself the Western Division, Western Bridge Federation, Pacific Bridge League, and several other handles before settling in on Western Conference (once Western Bridge Conference).
 In those days, that predate even the American Contract Bridge League, the entire west was sorta included; then the ACBL was established and divided the country into 25 districts.
 The conference became a conglomerate of Districts 17, 18, 19, 20, 21, 22, and 23.
 The organization was still the governing body for tournaments and some of the early leaders would literally dictate when and where each district held their tournaments.
 A far cry from today’s conference which is totally devoted to cooperation between the district's two delegates each working together for the general cause.

 The first president (of the Western Division) was Winslow Randall.
-Not sure who followed him, but we've had thirty-six different presidents in the past fifty years.
-John Van Ness, Woody Creek, Colo., is the current WC president.
+Not sure who followed him, but we've had forty different presidents in the past fifty years.
+Bonnie Bagley, Colorado Springs, Colo., is the current WC president.

-Like I said above, most of this is verbal barnstorming with the old-timer I'm depending on Bob Wingeard, Tom Quinlan and few others to help fill in the white space.
+Like I said above, most of this is verbal barnstorming with the old-timer I’m depending on Bob Wingeard, Tom Quinlan and few others to help fill in the white space.
 I really miss being able to talk to the classy old members of the past.
-To Larry Jolma, Leslie Tsou, Herb Smith, George Clemens, Chris Wilson, Percy Bean.
+To Larry Jolma, Leslie Tsou, District 20, Herb Smith, District 21, George Clemens, District 22, Chris Wilson, District 17, Percy Bean.
 Kelsey Petterson, Syd Levey, Max Hardy and Al Gilpin.
-But as the historical information sifts in, I'll be updating this story.
+But as the historical information sifts in, I’ll be updating this story.

 What a wonderful place to be!
 Can't wait to learn more about the Conference and share it.